All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 "How Do I Know Where to Inject?"

 For BPC-157, inject subcutaneously as close to the injury as possible.
-You do not need to inject directly into the injured tissue.
+You don't need to inject directly into the injured tissue.
 The subcutaneous fat layer near the area is sufficient.
 For example, for a shoulder injury, pinch the skin near the front or side of the shoulder and inject there.
 For TB-500, the abdomen is the most convenient site.

 "What If I Miss a Dose?"